furkanarslann/StoreApp/README.md

 # StoreApp
-E-Commerce application using fake REST API of fakestoreapi.com
+* I developed an e-commerce application using React Native and Redux Toolkit for the state management.
+Also I used REST API of fakestoreapi.com in this project.

 Brief introduction of the app: